snitkdan/consistent-hashing-lab/README.md

 If the class is being geared towards CSE 3xx students, then the population will be mostly sophomores, juniors, and a few seniors who have finished CSE 351 and CSE 332.

 ## Scope of the project
-It was really centered around consistent hashing, so I think the parts build up to it relatively well.
+The project was centered around consistent hashing, so I think the parts build up to it relatively well.
+Each part built upon the last by at least a little bit.

 ## Do we think we met the outcomes we put forth?
 - Students should try out different hashing schemes and observe differences